 The proposed rule change would allow arbitrators to assess the \$100 per-arbitrator fee against the requesting party, after the request is granted.
 There may be instances, however, in which the arbitrators determine that a non-requesting party has caused or contributed to the need for the adjournment.
 In these instances, the requesting party can ask for a reallocation of the fees to the non-requesting party or a sharing of the fees.
 The arbitrators can review the circumstances and, in their discretion, allocate all or a portion of the fee to the non-requesting party.
+The proposed rule change clarifies that arbitrators have the discretion to waive or allocate the fee under Rule 10319(d), just as they do under Rule 10319(b).
 In instances where more than one party requests an adjournment, arbitrators must allocate the fees among those parties.
-12